bluenote10/NimData/README.md

 let dfRawText = DF.fromFile("examples/Bundesliga.csv")
 ```

-Note that `fromFile()` is a *lazy* operation, meaning that NimData doesn't actually read the contents of the file yet.
+Note that `fromFile` is a *lazy* operation, meaning that NimData doesn't actually read the contents of the file yet.
 To read the file, we need to call an *action* on our dataframe.

-Calling `count()`, for example, triggers a line-by-line reading of the file and returns the number of rows:
+Calling `count`, for example, triggers a line-by-line reading of the file and returns the number of rows:

 ```nim
 echo dfRawText.count()
 # => 14018
 ```

-We can perform multiple operations on `dfRawText`.
-For example, we can use `take(5)` to filter the file down to its first five rows, and `show` to print the result:
+We can chain multiple operations on `dfRawText`.
+For example, we can use `take` to filter the file down to its first five rows, and `show` to print the result:

 ```nim
 dfRawText.take(5).show()